 Conservation and animal protection are very important areas to me.
 It is hard for me not to be devastated by the statistics concerning endangerment and extinction across the board.
-That said, I am currently studying a Masters degree in Photography to try and hone my craft a bit and I would be delighted to discuss: kit, caboodle, technique, destinations and all sorts of creatures - so do get in touch, should you feel the inclination.
+That said, I just finished a Masters degree in photography to try and hone my craft a bit and I would be delighted to discuss: kit, caboodle, technique, destinations and all sorts of creatures - so do get in touch, should you feel the inclination.
 Alternatively, you can follow me on Facebook, Twitter, or Instagram.

 I very much hope you enjoy my images, from wherever in the world you are viewing them.

 Hugo Donnithorne-Tait - London, U.K.